nikitaDanilenko/pubquiz-server/Readme.md

       In practice, this file is probably more useful in an ad-hoc scenario than anywhere else, but there have been cases, where having the QR codes ready would have been handy.

-1. Updating quizzes with points per round creates three different graphs on the main page.

-   1. The main bar chart denotes the overall points of all teams.

-   1. The second bar chart denotes the points of the teams in the individual rounds.
-      The cumulative chart for a given round is the stack of the individual charts of all rounds up to and including the given round.

-   1. The third graph is a line group denoting the linear interpolation of the cumulative points.
-      This chart can be used to view the progress over time, but is less suited to observe the actual status.
-      In theory, one could use this (and the other graphs) by entering points per question, rather than per round.
-      This would make the interpolation precise, but came with two major down-sides:

-      1. The amount of input would be rather large, and one could no longer distinguish between rounds and questions.
-         However, one could change the word for "round" with the word for "question" and thus provide a consistent presentation.

-      1. More importantly, this feature would let everyone know, which team knew which answer, and which one did not.
-         This is likely undesired, despite the overall competitive character of the game.

 1. Quizzes can be locked.
 Locked quizzes still appear on the front page, but are no longer presented as editable quizzes.
    Attempts to circumvent this feature will fail,